Totobird-Creations/Godot-GDScript-Plus/README.md

 - Custom nodes can hide the script filename shown in the create node menu.
 - Custom nodes can show a description in the create node menu.
 - Export properties on nodes can have tooltips and descriptions.
+- Signals on nodes can have tooltips and descriptions.

 ### Installation